cwant/tessagon/README.md

 * Tessagon provides a bunch of classes (subclasses of a class called `Tessagon`) that will tessellate a portion of UV-space with mesh patterns.
 Parameters provide the details of the bounds in UV-space, the resolution of the tiling, whether the tiling is cyclic, whether a cyclic domain "twists" (think a topological identification space, like a Mobius strip or a Klein bottle), whether it is rotated, etc. These classes are in the `tessagon.types` module.
 * The programmer must provide a formula that describes the shape of surface of the 3-dimensional object to create.
 This function maps two-dimensional space (also known as UV-space) into 3-dimensional space.
 The tiling happens in the input two dimensional space, and the function maps the tiling onto the surface of the 3-dimensional shape.
 There are some demo functions in `tessagon.misc.shapes`, such as torii (a.k.a. donuts), spheres, cylinders, etc.
 * Finally, an adaptor is chosen to create a mesh in a supported 3D software package.
-Currently only Blender and VTK are supported, but there is also a generic `ListAdaptor` that does not depend on any external package, and can aid in the creation of importers (and is useful for testing/debugging):
+Currently Blender and VTK are supported applications.
+There is an adaptor that writes an SVG group to a string, with various options (root SVG node, style options).
+There is also a generic `ListAdaptor` that does not depend on any external package, and can aid in the creation of importers (and is useful for testing/debugging):
   * adaptor `BlenderAdaptor` from the module `tessagon.adaptors.blender_adaptor`.
 The output from the adaptor's `get_mesh` method is of type `BMesh`.
   * adaptor `VtkAdaptor` from the module `tessagon.adaptors.vtk_adaptor`.
 The output from the adaptor's `get_mesh` method is of type `VtkPolydata`.
+  * adaptor `SvgAdaptor` from the module `tessagon.adaptors.svg_adaptor`.
+The output from the adaptor's `get_mesh` method is a string (by default, an SVG group of polygons).
   * adaptor `ListAdaptor` from the module `tessagon.adaptors.list_adaptor`.
 The output from the adaptor's `get_mesh` method is a dict with keys `vert_list`, `face_list` and `color_list`, which point to lists of vertices, faces (as indices into the vertex list), and color indices for each face.

   (Note that the `get_mesh` methods mentioned above are usually called indirectly through the `Tessagon` method `create_mesh`.)